polarisccc/newssite/content/_index.md

 cascade:
   featured_image: '/image/33.jpg'
 ---
-When you see me,I'm on pqper with the news.When you can't see me,I'm on the road with the news.
+When you see me,I'm on paper with the news.When you can't see me,I'm on the road with the news.